ST. LOUIS SISTER CITIES PROGRAM

 History:

-Originally a French settlement established in 1659 as a fortified trading post, St. Louis is one of the oldest European-founded settlements in West Africa.
+Originally a French settlement established in 1659 as a fortified trading post, Saint-Louis is one of the oldest European-founded settlements in West Africa.
 It was the original capital city of both Senegal and Mauritania.
 In 1960, the former colony gained independence with French Sudan as the Mali Federation.
 This did not last, however, as Sudan later withdrew from the federation to become a separate republic.

 The Portuguese were the first Europeans to reach the mouth of the Senegal River, and they began trade with the native Wolof people during the middle part of the 15th century.